Want to add drama to your outdoor Halloween decorations? Here is how to make a DIY pumpkin arch garland from plastic pumpkins and white lights!

 How to make a DIY pumpkin arch garland for Halloween

-Here are the steps to follow to make a Halloween arch!
+Here are the steps to follow to make a Halloween arch DIY!

 STEP 1: Measure and plan

-The first step is to design your Halloween pumpkin arch.
+The first step in how to make a halloween archway is to design your Halloween pumpkin arch.
 Measure your area and determine the height and width that you need.

 Measure your pumpkins.
 The ones I used were 8 inches tall and 8 inches across in their widest part.